Hima Das

 Hima Das (born 9 January 2000), nicknamed Dhing Express, is an Indian sprinter from the state of Assam.
-She holds the current Indian national record in 400 meters with a timing of 50.79 s that she clocked at the 2018 Asian Games in Jakarta, Indonesia.
-She is the first Indian athlete to win a gold medal in a track event at the IAAF World U20 Championships.
+She holds the current Indian national record in 400 meters with a time of 50.79 s that she clocked at the 2018 Asian Games in Jakarta, Indonesia.
+She is the first Indian athlete ever to win a gold medal in a track event at the IAAF World U20 Championships.
 She was appointed as a Deputy Superintendent of Police (DSP) in Assam Police under the state's Integrated Sport Policy.

 Early life

-Hima Das was born at Kandhulimari village, near the town of Dhing in her home state of Assam to Ronjit Das and Jonali Das in a Assamese Kaibartta family.
+Hima Das was born at Kandhulimari village, near the town of Dhing in her home state of Assam to Ronjit Das and Jonali Das.
 Her parents are farmers by profession.
 She is the youngest of five siblings.
 She completed early education from Dhing Public High School.
 She used to play football and had always wanted to pursue a career in football.
 However, she did not see any prospects for herself in the women's football in India.

 At one of the inter-school camps held at the nearby Jawahar Navodaya Vidyalaya (JNV), she would arrive at the ground before practise began, and sometimes even before the gates were opened.
-A physical education teacher at the Vidyalaya, Samsul Hoque, was impressed by her determination and punctuality.
-He was more impressed to see her win every race the Vidyalaya organised in the following days.
-Hoque later convinced her to pursue a career in sprinting.
+A physical education teacher at the Vidyalaya was impressed by her determination and punctuality.
+He later convinced her to pursue a career in sprinting.

 Das passed her 12th board exams in May 2019.
-She is currently pursuing her B.A degree in Cotton University, Assam.
+As of 2018, she was pursuing her B.A degree in Cotton University, Assam.